 February in Colorado typically brings to an end an extended period when average temperatures are at their lowest.
 Winter begins to loosen its grip and temperatures get warmer but precipitation is not a particularly common event during the month.

-Thus far, our snow season has been a bit of a disappointment and while January brought some of the what stuff, it wasn’t a lot.
-February is only our sixth snowiest month so we can’t count on much else.
+Thus far, our snow season has seen some ups and downs.
+February is only our sixth snowiest month so we can’t count on a whole lot of the white stuff.

 Temperatures however do usually see a nice rebound during the month.
 Average high temperatures climb from an average of 44 degrees at the start to 50 degrees by the end of February.